 $4,000 structured as a payday rollover product.
 If the loan is presented as a series of short-term renewals with APR above 300%, walk away.
 The only acceptable structure for this amount is an installment loan with a fixed payoff date.

 Automatic rollover clause.
 A contract term that extends the loan when you miss a payment and tacks on additional fees each time.
-One rollover adds 15 to 25% to your balance.
+One rollover adds 15-25% to your balance.
 Four rollovers turn $4,000 into $7,000+.
 Read the default provisions before you sign.

 Loan stacking offer.
 If a lender proposes adding another $2,000 on top of your approved amount at closing, read every line of the revised terms.
 Some lenders deliberately push borrowers into debt loads above what they can comfortably service.